IzzatHomsi/TENANTRA-New/MERGED_TASK_LIST.md

 *   **Scheduling & Agent Logic:**
     *   Verify that scan scheduling is now handled by a single, unified data model and that schedules created in the UI are correctly executed by the backend.
     *   Test the module assignment precedence: specifically assign a module to an agent and verify it runs, then remove the specific assignment and enable it for the tenant, and verify it still runs.
     *   Simulate an agent submitting scan results to the new `POST /agents/results` endpoint.
-Verify that the data is saved correctly and associated with the correct agent and tenant.
+Verify that the data is saved correctly and associated with the correct agent and its tenant.

 ---